-- Freestanding or attached carports and garages must include a roof design & design features which are consistent with the form and materials of the home. - Carports/carport materials (incl. roof) must also be consistent with the materials of the home. - All garages are required to be recessed a minimum of 900mm from the front building line of the home. - Triple garages are only permitted on lots with a frontage of at least 18m; and where the third garage is setback a minimum 500mm from the other garage doors.
+- · All garages are required to be recessed a minimum of 900mm behind the front building line of the home. - · Freestanding or attached carports and garages must include a roof design and design features which are consistent with the form and materials of the home. - · Carports/carport materials (including roof) must be consistent with the materials of the home. - Triple garages are only permitted on lots with a frontage of at least 18m; and where the third garage is setback a minimum 500mm behind the other garage doors.